amac-lfc/frsystem/README.md

 ## Folders Description

-### FaceRecognition
+### frsystem

 Contains a program designed as a system for experimenting with face recognition.

-### MaskRecognition
+### MaskFaceRecognition
 Contains a jupyter notebook that covers experiments with transfer learning to determine the best model in terms of face mask detection, and a program that uses the system from FaceRecognition folder to classify a face mask in real time.

-### MaskFaceRecognition

 Contains a program that uses the system from FaceRecognition folder combined with the best face mask model from MaskRecognition to detect a face mask or name of the person (if known to the system) not wearing a face mask.